cjm771/documentron.js/README.md

 documentron.js v0.500
 ============

-*A library for documenting libraries.
+*A library for documenting libraries loosely based off of JSDOC..
+Export methods to JSON, MD, and HTML.
 See [http://documentronjs.chris-malcolm.com](http://documentronjs.chris-malcolm.com) for more info*

   ** *Menu* **